pdietrich-norton/test-nodejs/README.md

 ### (Similar to Laravel Auth Server functionality)

 ##Installation
-Create database "auth" on local MongoDb installation.
+Create database "nodeauth" on local MongoDb installation.
 This server will use localhost:27017 unless the connect string in server.js is modified.

 ```
 npm install